 Poetry uses configuration files to store custom indexes' credentials, so most of our work will be done using

-and some changes to our pyproject.toml
+poetry config and some changes to our pyproject.toml file.

-First, let's add a reference to our repository in the pyproject.toml
+First, let's add a reference to our repository in the pyproject.toml file (above the

-section), add the section below to your file and make sure to replace the
+tool.poetry.dependencies section), add the section below to your file and make sure to replace the

 values to fit your setup.